Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Results Discussion

+\syv{The PMFw signal is also similar in shape to the LDMD signal, but has a smaller amplitude.
+Consequently, when PMFw is the true model ($i=7$), it cannot be distinguished from the $\Lambda$CDM, ERB, or PMFw templates.
+Although the significance is low, the PMFw signal can be distinguished from the EDE template.
+This may be caused by the difference in the redshift of the absorption minimum, which peaked at approximately $z=17$ for PMFw and $z=14$ for EDE.}

-For the PMFs case $(i=8)$, because the true 21\,cm signal is positive and peaks at lower frequencies, the observation has sufficient model-selection power.
-However, because the signal can be absorbed by the foreground, the residuals are consistent with zero for the $j=0$ (NO21) case.
+For the PMFs case $(i=8)$, because the true 21\,cm signal is positive and peaks at lower frequencies, the observation has sufficient \syv{template distinguishability}.
+However, \syv{same as $j=0$ case, with $A$=0, the PMFs signal can be absorbed in the foreground parameters.
+Thus, the significance is low.
+Clearly,} the signal can be absorbed by the foreground, the residuals are consistent with zero for the $j=0$ (NO21) case. \syv{On the other hand, for $j=8$, the PMFs cannot represent other 21\,cm signals, and therefore the model can be readily disfavored. }

-We next consider observations at 5\,MHz intervals from 1\,MHz to 50\,MHz.
+We next consider observations at 5\,MHz intervals from 1\,MHz to 46\,MHz.
 Figure~\ref{fig:cont_logZ_Nf11_TOBS10000} shows the results.
-Compared to the wide-band observation, the model-selection power is somewhat reduced.
-In particular, models with weak signals (EDE, LDMD, PMFw) and smooth spectra (ERB) cannot be distinguished under this observing configuration.
-However, even with the limited channels, the DMBw and DMBs models remain distinguishable from the other models, and the $\Lambda$CDM and PMFs models can also be distinguished from each other.
+Compared to the wide-band observation, \syv{the template distinguishability} is reduced.
+In particular, models with weak signals ($\Lambda$CDM, EDE, LDMD, PMFw) and smooth spectra \syv{(ERB and PMFs)} cannot be distinguished under this observing configuration \syv{although there are a few combination which can achieve $2\ln B_{i,j}>2$.} On the otherhand, even with the limited channels, the DMBw and DMBs models remain strongly distinguishable from the all other models.

-As in the previous subsection, we also analyze an idealized case assuming a minimum noise level of 1\,mK and a reduction by a factor of $\sqrt{5}$ for observations performed at 5\,MHz intervals from 1 MHz to 50 MHz.
-Figure~\ref{fig:result3} shows the results, which indicate that the model-selection power is broadly consistent with that shown in Figure~\ref{fig:cont_logZ_Nf11_TOBS10000}.
-We again emphasize that the spectral structure of the 21\,cm signal can be captured with a limited number of frequency channels and distinguished from the foreground.
-As discussed in the previous section, when the frequency range is restricted to 15–50\,MHz, the model-selection power is significantly weakened, except for the DMBw model.
-For robust model selection, regardless of the number of channels, observations covering a sufficiently wide frequency range are required.
+As in the previous subsection, we also analyze an idealized case assuming 100,000 hours of integration time for observations performed at 5\,MHz intervals from 1 MHz to 46 MHz.
+Figure~\ref{fig:result3} shows the results, which indicate that \TT{the tendency of the template distinguishability is broadly the same as that shown in Figure~\ref{fig:cont_logZ_Nf11_TOBS10000}, but with a larger $2 \ln B_{i,j}$.} We again emphasize that the spectral structure of the 21\,cm signal can be captured with a limited number of frequency channels and distinguished from the foreground.